+Is Arnica toxic?
 The health benefits of A. montana are derived from sesquiterpene lactones, a class of chemical compounds commonly found in many plants throughout the world.
-Previously in our research on the health benefits of Arnica montana, we mentioned the chemical Helenalin.
+Our research into the health benefits of Arnica montana led us to the chemical Helenalin.

 What Is Helenalin?

 The Alchemist's Corner is where we share our discoveries in botany and medical research and explain their relationship to our mission.